baggariSiva/dotnet/README.md

-# .NET on Elestio
+# .NET WebApp using dotnet new webapp on Elestio

-This is a minimal example of a .NET site created using dotnet new webapp
+This is a minimal example of a dotnet webapp created using dotnet new webapp

 Click on the button below to deploy this repository with CI/CD on Elestio: